Ahmadbuba/task_management_backend/README.md

 - Swagger UI **[View URL](http://localhost:8282/swagger-ui/index.html)**

 ## System Architecture
-We are building this application as a monolith with inspiration for loose coupling from Spring Modulith.
+We are building this application with inspiration from domain driven design and spring modulith though not included as dependency.
+This makes our app to grouped as bounded contexts

 We should aim to maintain loosely coupled packages who communicate via thier managers.
 For each component/microservice, only data, and rest package are exposed.
 Data holds representation(DTO in this case) of entity for cross package communication.
 Rest contains two packages: dto and resource.
 Dto serves for taking in request while resource serve as resource(response)